By default, there are no Monitored Tokens. This means that the system monitors

 By default, all ERC-20, ERC-721, and ERC-1155 tokens deposited into your wallets

-are monitored and will be returned in
+are monitored and returned in

 GET /wallets/{id}/balances